Protect your Android against spyware with Avast One

 Whether you’re running Windows 10, Windows 7, or some other version, the simple answer is that any PC can get infected with spyware.
 Fortunately, Avast One can remove spyware from all recent Windows versions.

 Running an out-of-date operating system puts you at greater risk of all types of malware, including spyware.
 As of January 2020, Microsoft no longer supports Windows 7 with security updates, and it hasn’t supported Windows 8, Windows XP, or Windows Vista for years.
 Older operating systems are more vulnerable to hackers, because they aren’t updated to counter new threats or patch vulnerabilities.

 Although Avast continues to protect Windows 7, updating to the latest version of Windows will further bolster your security.
 And although Windows 10 comes with Microsoft’s own antivirus software, Windows Defender often isn’t enough to ensure comprehensive protection against stubborn malware like spyware.
 That’s why we recommend a dedicated spyware removal tool like our own.

 Not only are all versions of Windows vulnerable to spyware, but other devices are too.
 Unfortunately, any device that connects to the internet can get malware — even smart devices like coffee makers.
 Each type of device requires a slightly different procedure to detect and remove spyware or other malicious software.
 If you’ve caught a spyware infection on another device, see our guides:

 The internet is teeming with malware these days — spyware, viruses, and so much more.
-Avast Free Antivirus will clear all types of malware infections and block future attacks.
+Avast One will clear all types of malware infections and block future attacks.
 We protect hundreds of millions of people around the world by preventing over 66 million threats every day.
 Get 24/7 protection against malware, malicious links, unsafe downloads, unsecured Wi-Fi networks, and other online threats — all for free.